skywidesoft/nativescript-file-photoview/README.md

 ## Installation
 Run  ```tns plugin add nativescript-file-photoview``` in your ROOT directory of your project.

-## Limitations
-Captions only available on iOS.
-Android only supports array of string urls as datasource.

 ## Usage
 The usage is very simple.
 Import "nativescript-file-photoview" module and create a instance of it.
 Call the ```show(string)``` (string is the local storage image file path) function to present the photo.
 The ```show()``` function accept a singe parameter, a string.